Casey Novak: Return to SVU (2011–12)

 Novak returns to SVU in the season 12 episode "Reparations", and reveals she was censured but not disbarred; her license was suspended for three years.
 In her first case after being re-hired by the District Attorney's office, she finds herself at odds with Law & Order: Los Angeles Deputy District Attorney Joe Dekker (Terrence Howard), who is the defendant's lawyer as well as his cousin.
 Dekker cites Novak's previous misconduct several times throughout the episode.
 When the case goes to trial, the presiding judge is Lena Petrovsky, whom Novak lied to in the season 9 finale.
 When Dekker's cousin goes against the deal in place at the allocution hearing and says he only broke into the woman's house and did not rape her, Petrovsky asks Novak if she is trying to railroad another defendant into custody; a shocked Novak replies that both the defendant and his attorney agreed to the deal.
-In the end, Novak and Stabler realize that the accuser made the rape story up because her grandfather told her to.
+In the end, Novak and Stabler realize that the accuser made the rape story up because her grandfather told her to, and the defendant initially agreed because he wanted the girl's grandfather to believe she was raped.
 Novak subsequently makes a deal with Dekker for his cousin's breaking and entering charge and has the accuser arrested for perjury.

 Novak, along with ADA Alex Cabot, returned to Law & Order: Special Victims Unit for its 13th season.
 She is first seen in the season's third episode "Blood Brothers", in which the SVU squad is investigating the teenage son of a high-profile political couple.
 She gets into a heated argument with Benson after she tells her that she is "off," to which Benson replies that Novak and her office have "lost their nerve."
-Novak is the prosecutor in four episodes during season 13, sharing the ADA duties with Cabot, Michael Cutter (Linus Roache), and David Haden (Harry Connick, Jr.) She is last seen as the lead prosecutor in "Valentine's Day", in which she goes up against Defense Attorney Marvin Exley (Ron Rifkin), who is defending a woman who seems to have fabricated her own abduction.
+Novak is the prosecutor in four episodes during season 13, sharing the ADA duties with Cabot, Michael Cutter (Linus Roache), and David Haden (Harry Connick Jr.) She is last seen as the lead prosecutor in "Valentine's Day", in which she goes up against Defense Attorney Marvin Exley (Ron Rifkin), who is defending a woman who seems to have fabricated her own abduction.

 Appearances and crossovers

-In 2005 Neal appeared as Casey Novak in a crossover within the larger Law and Order franchise that began in the Law & Order: Special Victims Unit season 6 episode "Night", and concluded in the Law & Order: Trial by Jury season 1 episode "Day".
+In 2005, Neal appeared as Casey Novak in a crossover within the larger Law & Order franchise that began in the Law & Order: Special Victims Unit season 6 episode "Night", and concluded in the Law & Order: Trial by Jury season 1 episode "Day".

 Credits

 Neal has been credited in 112 episodes of SVU (appearing in 105) as Novak.
 Additionally, she appears in a 2005 episode of Law & Order: Trial by Jury, bringing her total episode count to 113 (appearing in 106).

-She also starred in an earlier episode of "SVU", season 3 episode 10 titled "Ridicule", however she portrayed one of three women accused of raping a male stripper, and her name and likeness were an entirely different character than Novak in the episode.
+She also starred in an earlier episode of SVU, season 3 episode 10 titled "Ridicule", however she portrayed one of three women accused of raping a male stripper, and her name and likeness were an entirely different character than Novak in the episode.